franciscoengenheiro/concurrent-problem-sets/README.md

 - **Paths** - The coroutine can take two major paths when calling this method:
     - **fast-path**
         - the *message queue* is not empty, and the coroutine is the head of the *consumer requests queue*, and as such, the coroutine can dequeue the message without suspending.
+        - no timeout was provided, and as such, the coroutine resumes immediately with `TimeoutException`.
     - **resume-path** - the coroutine is not the head of the *consumer requests queue*, and as such, the coroutine is suspended until it is explicitly resumed.
-- **Cancellation** - A coroutine that is canceled while suspended in the *consumer requests queue* is removed from the queue and resumed with `CancellationException`, unless it was marked to be resumed by another coroutine, and as such, it will still dequeue the message, but will keep the `CancellationException` in its context.
+- **Cancellation** - A coroutine that is canceled while suspended in the *consumer requests queue* is removed from the queue and resumed with `CancellationException`, if its request was not completed yet, otherwise, it will resume with the message that was dequeued, but the `CancellationException` will be kept in its context.

+- **Additional Notes** - The following notes apply to both queue operations:
+    - the coroutine that alters the state of the queue is responsible for resuming the coroutine that placed the correspondent operation request (_Delegation style_) last in the queue (_FIFO_).
+    - since no continuation method can be called inside a lock - because other continuations might be waiting for this continuation to resume and could hold the lock indefinitely - a resume flag was used to mark the coroutine as `resumable` in order to be resumed outside of the lock.
+    - a **race** was found between retrieving the message from the queue and executing the continuation of the consumer coroutine that made the request.
+      Between these two operations, the consumer coroutine might be canceled, and since [suspendCancellableCoroutine](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/suspend-cancellable-coroutine.html) was used in the implementation, the coroutine is immediately resumed with `CancellationException`, but in this context the message was already retrived from the queue, leading to a **lost message**.
+      To solve this,
+      a `try-catch` block was used in both implementations of the queue operations to catch the `CancellationException` and decide whether to return normally or to throw the exception, depending on whether the message was already retrieved from the queue.

 ### Asynchronous Socket Extension Functions
 TODO("talk about the way coroutines allow the writing of asynchronous code as if it were sequential")